reekystive/vscode-pnpm-workspace/README.md

 - `pnpm Workspace: Copy Workspace Dependency Names Of...` - Opens a quick picker to select a package and copies its workspace dependency names
 - `pnpm Workspace: Copy Workspace Dependency Paths Of...` - Opens a quick picker to select a package and copies its workspace dependency paths
+- `pnpm Workspace: Search in Package and Workspace Dependencies...` - Opens a quick picker to select a package and opens search with the package and its dependencies
 - `pnpm Workspace: Re-scan Workspace Packages` - Clears the package cache and re-scans the workspace

 ## Usage